Sunrise to Sunset: Beachfront Camping in Texas

 Amenities: restrooms, cold showers, visitor center, kayaking/canoeing, fishing.

 This area consists of 66 miles of wild coastline to enjoy.
 This coastal barrier island allows you to spend time at the beach, kayaking, camping, birding, fishing, and many more outdoor activities.
-Lots of beach allow you to drive about 5 miles on the beach in a campervan, per the attendant, without getting stuck.
+Lots of beach allows you to drive about 5 miles on the beach in a campervan, per the attendant, without getting stuck.
 (If you ever plan to visit several National Parks in a year, I highly recommend purchasing a National Park pass for $80 a year which gets you into all the National parks and monuments for FREE.)

 Again, purchase traction boards just in case you would get stuck while traveling.
 I carry these boards with us on each trip, but I am happy we have not had to use them.